-Hopfensee has waterfront restaurants and hotels where you can enjoy relaxing with the view of the glittering surface lake water and sceneries of the German countryside.
-The lake lets you do fun activities like boating, sailing, and windsurfing during summer and ice skating over a frozen lake in winter.
+Hopfensee has waterfront restaurants and hotels where you can enjoy relaxing with the view of the glittering surface lake water and the scenery of the German countryside.
+The lake lets you do fun activities like boating, sailing, windsurfing during summer, or ice skating over a frozen lake in winter.

 How to go to Hopfensee?
 By public transportation starting from Hohenschwangau, hop on bus nos.
 78/73/72 to Fussen.
 Then, from Fussen, ride bus no. 56 to Hopfen.
-Ideally, the travel time should only be 20 minutes – that is when you select the best bus schedule that matches the bus transfer.
+Ideally, the travel time should only be 20 minutes when you select the best bus schedule that matches the bus transfer.